CPScript/CPScript/README.md

 <div align=center>
-out of 22k profile views i only got 80+ followers, be different and follow me<div align=center>
+Out of 22k profile views i only got 80+ followers, be different and follow me...
+To the people that do follow me, thank you <3<div align=center>

 <img src="https://komarev.com/ghpvc/?username=CPScript&style=flat-square&color=blue" alt=""/>